 Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance.
 Interest income on notes receivable from participants is recorded when it is earned.
 Related fees are recorded as administrative expenses and are expensed as incurred.
-No allowance for credit losses has been recorded as of December 31, 2019 or 2018.
+No allowance for credit losses was recorded as of December 31, 2020 or 2019.
 If a participant ceases to make loan repayments and the Plan Administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.